 Correct—but the right strategy is:

-- Get American Express Platinum for Newark Delta Sky Club access
+- Get the right card for Newark Delta Sky Club access

 - Use Priority Pass at the other 100+ U.S. airports where it works perfectly